 I recently stumbled across a declassified field manual first published by the Office of Strategic Services (the precursor to the CIA) in 1944.
 The manual describes simple methods that everyday citizens can use to sabotage and demoralize the enemy's war effort.
 It's a relatively short field manual, and you can find the scanned PDF here on the CIA's website.

 One of the sections is devoted to sabotaging productive workplaces, and while reading it I actually laughed out loud.
-It almost exactly describes the behaviors of some former coworkers, and rather accurately reflects some of the most broken aspects of company cultures I have experienced.
+It perfectly reflects some of the most frustrating aspects of the more broken corporate cultures I have experienced.
 Here is the section:

 The most interesting thing about this list, I think, is that fundamentally it is about sabotaging the decision-making processes of organizations.
 Each of the eight points in some way weakens the organization's ability to make firm decisions, thus sabotaging productive output.
 This is something most companies are well aware of, but still regularly struggle with (as evidenced by just about any issue of the Harvard Business Review - here's one).
 It's made worse by corporate cultures that tolerate political leadership; management that actively maneuvers to avoid accountability.